jingweimo/academic-kickstart/content/authors/Y. Lu/_index.md

 # - Visitors
 ---

-I am currently a postdoctoral research scholar in the DAISy lab (https://thedaisylab.com/) at NC State University, and will join as an Assisstant Professor the Department of Agricultural and Biological Engineering at Mississippi State University in November, 2020.
-I was a research associate for USDA-ARS on nondestructive postharvest sensing and quality evaluation of horticultural production, and apple harvest-assist and in-field sorting technology development.
+I am an Assistant Professor in the Department of Agricultural and Biological Engineering at Mississippi State University.
+I was a postdoctoral research associate for USDA-ARS on nondestructive postharvest sensing and quality evaluation of horticultural production, and apple harvest-assist and in-field sorting technology development.
 My current research is multi-faceted, involving hyperspectral imaging technology for high-throughput plant phenotyping, public database creation and algorithm development for robotic weeding, and ground/drone based spectral imaging for precision agriculture applications.
 I have a philosophical vision of multi-disciplinary systems approaches in agricultural sciences and engineering, and embraces collaborating with professionals of diverse disciplines.